LLNL/conduit/src/docs/sphinx/relay_io.rst

    * Merges the contents of a file into the passed Node.
 Works like a ``Node::update`` rom the contents of the file: if the Node has existing data, new data paths are appended, common paths are overwritten, and other existing paths are not changed.

-The ``conduit_relay_mpi_io`` library provides the ``conduit::relay::mpi::io`` namespace which includes variants variants of these methods which take a MPI Communicator.
-The communicator is passed to the underlying I/O interface to enable collective I/O. Relay currently only supports this for ADIOS.
+The ``conduit_relay_mpi_io`` library provides the ``conduit::relay::mpi::io`` namespace which includes variants of these methods which take a MPI Communicator.
+These variants pass the communicator to the underlying I/O interface to enable collective I/O. Relay currently only supports collective I/O for ADIOS.

 Generic Relay I/O Interface Examples